jaalto/project--restricted-shell-rbash/README.rst

 How does it work?
 -----------------

 Bash installation contains ``rbash`` binary which restricts access.
 See
 <http://www.gnu.org/s/bash/manual/html_node/The-Restricted-Shell.html>.
-What is left to do is to provide a small set of configuration files to go with the account and that's pretty much it.
-The concept is pretty straight forward but tedious to type all the commans, so this project simply collects them all to a automatized shell script whi:
+What is left to do is to provide a small set of configuration files to go with the account.
+The concept is pretty straight forward but it is tedious to type all the commans.
+This project automatizes the steps to:

 1. Create user account, if not yet exists.
 Set's shell to ``rbash``